Are Web-Based Android Emulators Worth Using on iPhone?

 Introduction

 Browser-only Android emulators promise instant access on iPhone and iPad with no installs, making them attractive for managed devices and quick testing.
 But are they worth it compared to PC-hosted or full cloud platforms?
-This article weighs speed, features, and safety, while pointing to related guides like pc-based emulators vs browser emulators on iOS, cloud emulator vs native emulator on iOS - which is better?, and troubleshooting aids such as black screen issue when running emulators on iPhone.
+This article weighs speed, features, and safety, while pointing to related guides like PC-based vs browser Android emulators on iOS, cloud vs native Android emulator for iOS, and troubleshooting aids such as fix black screen in Android emulator on iPhone.

 What Counts as a Web-Based Emulator?